sound-mind-banner

 A Word of Caution:

 When using essential oils, be sure to read directions before using.
 Some oils may cause skin irritation, should this happen, diffuse with vegetable or jojoba oil and rub in.
 Essential oils are not for internal use.
 So don't ingest them!
 Do not use them on infants.
 Keep away from eyes.
 If you are currently being treated for a medical condition, please contact your doctor before using.
+Also, some essential oils are toxic to birds, always do your research before using essential oils in your diffuser if you have pets.

-Return from Aromatherapy to Alternative Medicine
+Return from Aromatherapy for Stress and Anxiety to Best Natural Medicine for Anxiety

 Sound-Mind.Org Homepage